DSC-SPIDAL/mlcommons-cosmoflow/deprecated -readme/README-wrongdirs.md

 We have provided a convenient way to download the data via a Makefile.

 We will download two data sets, a small and a large one.
-To download both using the aforementioned Makefile we will run a variation of the following command.
+To download both using the aforementioned Makefile you could run the following command.

 ```bash
 rivanna> time make get-data